Web self-service is a set of online tools that enable customers to find answers and resolve issues without needing to contact a support agent.

 For example, if a customer can’t find an answer through self-service, they can start a live chat or submit a ticket without leaving the page.

-Best practices for implementing web self-service
+Best practices for setting up web self-service

 Your web self-service approach will naturally vary depending on your industry, company size, customer base, and available resources.